Clinton Jones (American football)

-Clinton Jones (born 24 May 1945) is an American former professional football running back who played in the National Football League (NFL) for the Minnesota Vikings and the San Diego Chargers.
-He played college football for the Michigan State Spartans and was drafted by the Vikings in the first round (2nd overall) of the 1967 NFL/AFL draft.
+Clinton Jones (born May 24, 1945) is an American former professional football player who was a running back in the National Football League (NFL) for the Minnesota Vikings and the San Diego Chargers.
+He played college football for the Michigan State Spartans and was selected by the Vikings in the first round (2nd overall) of the 1967 NFL/AFL draft.

+Early life

+Clinton Jones was born on May 24, 1945, in Cleveland, Ohio.
+He attended Notre Dame-Cathedral Latin School in Chardon, Ohio.

 College career

-After his graduation from Cathedral Latin School in Cleveland, Ohio, Jones spent his college years at Michigan State University.
+After his graduation from Cathedral Latin School, Jones spent his college years at Michigan State University.
 He finished sixth in voting for the 1966 Heisman Award, the Michigan State Spartans second year in a row as national champions.
 He is featured in the documentary Through the Banks of the Red Cedar, written and directed by Gene Washington's daughter, Maya Washington.